dlion/faceit_challenge/README.md

 ## Considerations

 * Since I decided to use MongoDB as a db, I'm using `ObjectIDs` as id.
 It because has been shown that using UUIDs cause performance drop for inserts.
+* Hashing the user's password with bcrypt.
+* Integration testing the repository logic, with testcontainers for simplicity.